ngweimeng/ossu-computer-science/README.md

 ## Intro CS

 This course will introduce you to the world of computer science and programming.
-This course gives you a flavor of the material to come.
-If you finish the course wanting more, Computer Science is likely for you!

 **Topics covered**:
 `computation`
 `imperative programming`